LCC-CIT-Lab/usage-tracker/README.md

 # Project Title: Online Lab Attendance System

 ## Overview

-This Flask-based web application serves as a comprehensive system for tracking lab attendance, providing functionalities for user sign-in and sign-out, user authentication, data management, and administrative features.
-The system is designed to handle secure data processing, messaging, encryption, and email functionalities within an educational setting.
+This Flask-based web application provides a sophisticated platform for managing lab attendance in educational institutions.
+It features robust functionalities including user sign-in/out, authentication, data management, IP mapping, message setting, and comprehensive admin controls.
+The system is adept at secure data processing, encryption, emailing, and offers a detailed logging mechanism.

+## Key Features

+- Student sign-in/out with lab session tracking.
+- Admin dashboard for user and data management.
+- IP mapping for lab locations.
+- Secure messaging system for lab announcements.
+- Extensive error handling and data encryption.
+- Email functionalities for query and notifications.

 ## Getting Started

-These instructions will guide you through setting up the project locally for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites